Avuba/shb-slider/README.md

-# shb.ui swipe
+# shb.ui slider
-a swiper UI element that can be swiped left/right
+a slider UI element that can be scrolled left/right